Class 10 Topper Tips to Score Maximum Marks in Mathematics

 - Recheck Every Calculation: Catching mistakes at the right time takes you a long way to scoring good marks.

 - Check the Number of Questions: Missing questions can lose you a lot of marks.
-Make sure that you haven’t missed out any.
+Make sure that you haven’t missed out on any.

 - Take Deep Breaths: Maths can be an overwhelming subject so whenever confused, calm yourself down by taking 3 deep breaths.